xavier-orcutt/chinle-primarycare-scheduler/README.md

 The scheduling software converts the primary care department clinic rules into computer logic.
 It accounts for each provider’s schedule preferences, clinic workload limits, time off, inpatient assignments, and federal holidays.

 ### 2. The Optimization Engine (CP-SAT)
-The scheduling software uses CP-SAT as its "brain" for solving the scheduling puzzle.
+The scheduling software uses CP-SAT for solving the scheduling puzzle.
 CP-SAT is able to try millions of scheduling combinations in seconds, remember all rules, and find the best solution among all the valid possibilities.

 ## Scheduler Inputs